troglobit/inadyn/README.md

 Build & Install
 ---------------

-By default Inadyn tries to build with GnuTLS for HTTPS support.
+By default inadyn tries to build with GnuTLS for HTTPS support.
 GnuTLS is the recommended SSL library to use on UNIX distributions which do not provide OpenSSL as a system library.
 However, when OpenSSL is available as a system library, for example in many embedded systems:

     ./configure --enable-openssl

-To completely disable the HTTPS support in Inadyn:
+To completely disable inadyn HTTPS support:

     ./configure --disable-ssl